manekinekko/swa-typescript/readme.md

-# Azure Static Web Apps application in TypeScript
+# Azure Static Web Apps minimal TypeScript template

 [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) allows you to easily build TypeScript apps in minutes.
 Use this repo to build and customize a new static site with both a frentend app and a backend API.